joshuarrr/jrr-xviii-ii/src/content/projects/hilights.md

 For this project, I’ve been linking the wireframes up to the sitemap, so you can use it as an interactive map.
 Check out the [desktop prototype](https://invis.io/VMGT0GPG6TJ).

 ## BRAND DEVELOPMENT

 ![hilights app - logos](/uploads/hilights-04-logos.png)

 Realizing that we want people to know what the app is called, I started the process of trying to represent abstract concepts with figurative forms.
 This work is still the early phases and will inform the final brand direction for the entire product.

+## HIGH-FIDELITY COMPS

+Currently in development, this screen shows a track with three highlights, one of which has been clicked on to gain focus revealing the comment thread.
+You can play the hilight and converse about it right in context.
+Also, I drew these friendly (slightly startled looking) robots that are used for anonymous users: